How appropriate a blog topic. Let me break down what this past week has been like for us here at Clean My Space headquarters…

 Check out our in-depth video and post on cleaning points of contact.

 I was using my laptop, TV remote, door knobs and light switch plates.
 So, cleaning those points of contact once the cold has passed is a great thing to do.
 This also includes any phones that were used.
 This is so utterly crucial!

 3. Air out the house

-Now, seeing that it is the middle of a frigid Canadian winter here, opening the windows to let a cross breeze through is not an overly appealing idea but it still does work wonders to move some fresh air through your home for a bit – it replaces that old stale air and for whatever reason fresh air makes me feel more energized – which is an added bonus..
+Now, seeing that it is the middle of a frigid Canadian winter here, opening the windows to let a cross breeze through is not an overly appealing idea but it still does work wonders to move some fresh air through your home for a bit.
+It replaces that old stale air and for whatever reason fresh air makes me feel more energized which is an added bonus.

 Even though the kitchen may not be a popular place when you’re sick, it still gets used.
 So, take a moment to give a good disinfecting wipe down of the counters and key points of contact like the fridge handle, the faucet, and cupboard and drawer handles!
 Clean any dishware used by the sick person(s) in the dishwasher, and also give the garbage cans a good wipe down and replace the garbage bag, as needed.

 6. Sick clothing

 When I’m sick I break out the oldest pajamas I can find.
 I don’t know why I just do—please don’t judge!
-Regardless, these items have an important place in my wardrobe and have lasted me years and have come in really handy while being sick – so, when I’m done being sick I wash everything I wore in really hot water – if the garment allows .
+Regardless, these items have an important place in my wardrobe and have lasted me years and have come in really handy while being sick.
+So, when I’m done being sick I wash everything I wore in really hot water (assuming the garment allows that).
 If they have to be washed in cold water, consider adding 10 drops of a disinfecting essential oil to your wash (lavender, tea tree oil, etc.).